Noqturnally/nyu-self/README.md

 > pip install json

 ```
-after that open up terminal on linux and type './install.sh' on the downloaded directory
+after that open up terminal on linux and type `./install.sh` on the downloaded directory
-if on windows run 'setup.exe'
+if on windows run `setup.exe`